-The surface is not suitable for motorised vehicle traffic and the regular passage of these vehicles causes rapid degradation.
+The surface was not suitable for motorised vehicle traffic and the regular passage of these vehicles had caused rapid degradation.

 The opening of Buckler’s Forest provides a ‘suitable alternative natural greenspace’ or ‘SANG’ nearby which must be promoted through site management to help protect valuable heathland and wildlife of the Special Protection Area (SPA).

 The access road is not classified for the passage of motor vehicles and it is not appropriate to change the classification for the purpose of increasing vehicle access to Thames Basin Heaths SPA.

 The Devil’s Highway runs east from the junction of Bracknell Rd (B3348) and Old Wokingham Rd at Circle Hill, passing beneath the Sandhurst-Crowthorne Bypass (Foresters Way) to the boundary of The Crown Estate Land NE of Butter Hill.